Presentation and discussion about Sentientism. Hosted by the Association of Black Humanists.

 The Association of Black Humanists have kindly invited me (Jamie) to talk and take questions about Sentientism at their regular MeetUp today.

 There is a little-known philosophy, well-founded in reality, that provides a sound basis for compassionate ethics and which will eventually become our predominant way of thinking.
 That’s partly because adopting this philosophy will give us the best chance of addressing the world’s problems, from the climate change crisis to the impact of artificial general intelligence.
 That philosophy is Sentientism.

 A wide ranging “Dilemma Hangout” conversation covering many aspects of Sentientism and its potential implications.
 Jay signs up as a Sentientist towards the end – although he probably was at the beginning too.
 He might even appear on our “Wall of Sentientists” soon.

-I’ve had some great conversations since my article on sentientism was published in Areo.
-As a reminder, sentientism is an ethical philosophy that applies evidence and reason and extends moral consideration to all sentient beings.
+I’ve had some great conversations since my first article on Sentientism was published in Areo.
+As a reminder, Sentientism is an ethical philosophy or worldview that applies evidence and reason and extends moral consideration to all sentient beings.
 Sentient beings have the ability to experience things – suffering or flourishing.
-They include humans, non-human animals and potentially even […]
+They include humans, non-human animals and […]

 Sentientism is a worldview that commits to using evidence and reason and extends moral consideration to all sentient beings.
 What I want to do in the article below is to compare Sentientism with some related philosophies and movements.
 Hopefully that will help clarify what Sentientism is and why I think it’s valuable and distinctive.
 The following graphics try to summarise […]